Spotlight on Faculty: Jessica Hanser

 Q&A with Jessica Hanser: UBC History’s Incoming Professor

-Professor Jessica Hanser will be joining the UBC History Department in July 2019.
-In anticipation of her start date, Jessica has provided some insight into her area of expertise, her teaching style and interests outside of academia with a short Q&A.
+Prof. Jessica Hanser joined the UBC History Department in July 2019.
+Get to know Jessica through a Q&A that highlights her area of expertise, her teaching style, and her interests outside of academia.

 I have always had a strong interest in history, something I inherited from my parents when I was young.
 But I ‘rebelled’ in college and actually concentrated in anthropology at the University of Chicago.
 I eventually came back to history in graduate school because my undergraduate studies had raised questions in my mind about ‘modernity,’ and I felt history could best answer them.

 Why should students study history?
 Why is it important?

 Studying history is a bit like traveling.
 The past is a foreign country; when you explore a new place and try to understand its inhabitants, their beliefs, and ways of life on their own terms, you learn something about the world and yourself in the process.
 I also think studying history is an inherently optimistic endeavor.
 It shows us that no outcome is inevitable, that the way things are now is not necessarily the way they have to be, and that there is great variety in the way people have lived and structured their societies, economies and politics in the past.

 What is your area of expertise?
 What inspired you to dig deep into this area?